-Getting Divorced in Phoenix
+Getting Divorced in the Phoenix Area

 Mostly due to a declining marriage rate, the divorce rate has decreased in recent years.
 But it is still twice as high as it was a generation ago, particularly among second and subsequent marriages.
-So, divorce will touch almost every household in Phoenix at one time or another.
+So, divorce will touch almost every household in Scottsdale at one time or another.
 These marriage dissolutions typically have emotional and financial issues, as outlined below.

 Furthermore, even though Arizona has a no-fault law, marriage dissolution is a complex matter in the Grand Canyon State.
 Without experienced counsel to offer advice and guidance, as well as advocacy, it’s easy to get lost in the shuffle.

-The dedicated Phoenix divorce lawyers at Stratton Family Law work hard to provide the necessary direction.
+The dedicated Scottsdale divorce lawyers at Stratton Family Law work hard to provide the necessary direction.
 Since we pay close attention to details, there are fewer time-consuming delays.
 Moreover, we do not take shortcuts.
 Instead, we look for the most cost-effective solution available.
 Through it all, we always proactively communicate with you, so you have additional peace of mind about your marriage dissolution matter.

 It is almost impossible to ascertain the cost of a divorce.
 Generally, the only honest answer to a question like “How much will my divorce cost?” is “The divorce will cost more than you originally believe.”
 Attorneys who give different answers are usually inexperienced or telling people what they think they want to hear.